9 Lesser-Known (But Useful) WordPress Performance Plugins

 You can still embed things from YouTube and Twitter using their embed iframe scripts.
 You can also check out our tutorial on how to disable embeds without the use of a plugin.

-There is also a new plugin on the block called WP Disable, which allows you to actually combine three of the plugins mentioned above.
+There is also a new plugin on the block called perfmatters, which allows you to actually combine three of the plugins mentioned above.
 This makes it much easier when it comes to management and updating.
+The perfmatters plugin is actually developed by one of the Kinsta team members!

 - Disable Emojis